The Wheel of Time: Writing and conception

-Jordan's death, and completion by Sanderson
+Jordan's death and completion by Sanderson

-Jordan was diagnosed with the terminal heart disease primary amyloidosis with cardiomyopathy in December 2005, and while he intended to finish at least A Memory of Light even if the "worse comes to worst," he made preparations in case he was not able to complete the book: "I'm getting out notes, so if the worst actually happens, someone could finish A Memory of Light and have it end the way I want it to end."
+Jordan was diagnosed with the terminal heart disease primary amyloidosis with cardiomyopathy in December 2005, and while he intended to finish at least A Memory of Light even if the "worse comes to worst", he made preparations in case he was not able to complete the book: "I'm getting out notes, so if the worst actually happens, someone could finish A Memory of Light and have it end the way I want it to end."

-With Jordan's death on September 16, 2007, the conclusion of the series was in question.
-On December 7, of that year the publisher Tor Books announced that fantasy author Brandon Sanderson was to finish A Memory of Light.
+With Jordan's death on 16 September 2007, the conclusion of the series was in question.
+On 7 December of that year, the publisher Tor Books announced that Sanderson was to finish A Memory of Light.
 Sanderson, a longtime fan of the series, was chosen by Jordan's widow Harriet McDougal partly because she liked Sanderson's novels and partly because of a eulogy he had written for Jordan.
+Jordan had prepared extensive notes, which enabled Sanderson to complete the final book.